andormade/andor.cool/README.md

 For storing the content, I'm using Markdown files with Front Matter, and with Liquid and Handlebars templates.
 I was inspired by Jekyll, which uses a similar structure for content management.

+The design was inspired by Mac OS 9, you can steal the CSS from my codepen: [https://codepen.io/hngrhorace/pen/gbYKpxE](https://codepen.io/hngrhorace/pen/gbYKpxE)

 ## Requirements

 To run the website locally, make sure you have the following installed: